 ELI Beamlines, located southwest of Prague, Czech Republic, is one of three facilities forming the Extreme Light Infrastructure (ELI).
 The facility houses high-power high-repetition rate laser systems with femtosecond pulse duration for laser-plasma interaction studies and high energy density physics and for driving ultrafast sources of XUV/X-ray radiation and accelerated particles.
 The endstations attached to these sources are dedicated to user-oriented research on fast dynamics in molecular, biomedical and materials science.

-ELI-Nuclear Physics (ELI-NP). has been established as an most advanced stage of both laser and gamma beams in the technology and science in order to deliver a highest laser (λ = 820 nm) intensity of 10^22-10^23 W/cm^2 with a 20 fsec pulse and 20 MeV at 10^19 photons/s mm^2 mrad^2 0.1% BDW gamma beam brightness with 32 bunches of 1psec pulse.
-This Romanian pillar: ELI-NP is intended to serve a broad national, European and International science community.
-The two other pillars of the ELI facility are being built in Czech Republic, and Hungary.
+ELI-Nuclear Physics (ELI-NP). has been established as an most advanced stage of both laser and gamma beams in the technology and science in order to deliver a highest laser (λ = 820 nm) intensity of 10^22-10^23 W/cm^2 with a 25 fs pulse.
+ELI-NP is intended to serve a broad national, European, and International science community.

 Laserlab-Europe offers unique research opportunities to scientists and industry from all over Europe and to a limited extent also to scientists from outside Europe.
 Access is provided to world-class laser research facilities to a large variety of inter-disciplinary research, including life sciences free of charge, including travel and accommodation.
 Access is provided on the basis of scientific excellence of the proposal, reviewed by an external and independent Selection Panel.